Guigui220D/buildoland-3/README.md

 Although I took a lot of inspiration from Minecraft, the goal is not to make a 2D minecraft.

-This game will stay in a private repos until it's actually playable.

 ### Dependencies & Libraries

 This project needs SFML 2.5.1 : https://www.sfml-dev.org/